Some women end up here looking for “let him chase you book”.

-Indeed Birger brilliantly shows in his wonderful Date-Onomics that men chase very little -if at all- when there is an abundance of women.
+As Birger brilliantly shows in his Date-Onomics men chase very little -if at all- when there is an abundance of women.

 What does it mean to you?

-Do not make him chase when there plenty of (attractive) women.
+Do not make him chase when there are plenty of (attractive) women.

 Auction theory is the second big issue for the make him chase theory.

 In auction theory strong bidders are the bidders with more resources and more confidence they can win the auction.
 These are the equivalent of women with a lot to offer.

 Conventional wisdom would have that these bidders would win most of the time.